 Initial data collection will make a more exact review of the HAMP program possible within the next few months.
 Freddie Mac already is engaged in substantial oversight.
-Our work nationwide on behalf of homeowners facing foreclosure and unaffordable loans tells us that many qualified homeowners are being unnecessarily turned away from HAMP, those receiving loan modifications often obtain terms quite different from HAMP, and even the HAMP-compliant modifications are limited in what they can do for homeowners with high loan principal balances.
+Our work nationwide on behalf of homeowners facing foreclosure and unaffordable loans tells us that many qualified homeowners are being unnecessarily turned away from HAMP, those receiving loan modifications often obtain terms quite different from HAMP, and even the HAMP-compliant modifications are limited in what they can do for homeowners with high loan principals.

-We anticipate that the data will reflect the experience of hundreds of homeowners and their advocates, showing that HAMP is too narrow and too hard to implement.
-When the data substantiates our necessarily impressionistic description of the failures of HAMP, Congress should enact legislation to allow bankruptcy judges to modify appropriate mortgages in distress.
-First-lien home loans are the only loans that a bankruptcy judge cannot modify.90 The failure to allow bankruptcy judges to align the value of the debt with the value of the collateral contributes to our ongoing foreclosure crisis.
-Moreover, it provides a solution to the severe implementation problems homeowners face when they are forced to seek help directly from mortgage servicers.
-The exclusion of home mortgages from bankruptcy supervision dates back to the 1978 Bankruptcy Code, when mortgage were generally conservative instruments with a simple structure.
-The goal was to support mortgage lending and homeownership.
-Today, support for homeownership demands that homeowners have greater leverage in their effort to avoid foreclosure.
-Congress also should mandate loan modifications where they are more profitable to investors than foreclosure.
+We anticipate that the data will reflect the experience of hundreds of homeowners and their advocates, showing that the program is too narrow and too hard to implement.
+When the data substantiates our necessarily impressionistic description of the failures of HAMP, Congress should enact legislation to mandate loan modifications where they are more profitable to investors than foreclosure.
 Loss mitigation, in general, should be preferred over foreclosure.
+Additionally, Congress should revisit the question of bankruptcy relief.
+First-lien home loans are the only loans that a bankruptcy judge cannot modify.78 The failure to allow bankruptcy judges to align the value of the debt with the value of the collateral contributes to our ongoing foreclosure crisis.